CrowdStrike/crimson-falcon/CONTRIBUTING.md

 * `make rubocop`: This command runs the RuboCop linter on the codebase to ensure the code adheres to the community Ruby style guide.
 It also automatically fixes any issues that RuboCop can correct (`-a` flag).
 * `make clean-generated-files`: This command removes all generated files from the project.
 This includes files in the `docs/`, `lib/crimson-falcon/models/`, `lib/crimson-falcon/api/`, and `spec/` directories.
 * `make generate`: This command runs a full SDK generation pipeline.
 It starts by cleaning up any old generated files, then generates a new SDK, fixes the regex, and finally runs RuboCop on the generated code.
+* `make sync-wiki`: This command publishes the generated documentation from `docs/` to the [wiki repo](https://github.com/CrowdStrike/crimson-falcon/wiki).
+It clones the wiki, syncs all generated markdown files, auto-generates `Home.md` and `_Sidebar.md` navigation pages, commits, and pushes.
+Run this after `make generate` to publish updated docs.
+Supports `DRY_RUN=1` to preview changes without pushing.

 To use these commands, simply type `make` followed by the command name in your terminal from the project's root directory.
 For example, `make build` will build the gem from the source code.
 These commands will help automate common tasks and make your workflow more efficient.